How much does it cost to tune a piano?

 - Remove the music desk, piano fall (the lid that covers the keys) and the Lyre (the pedal assembly).
 Some piano falls particularly soft or slow closing falls will be troublesome to remove, my advice would be to use paper masking tape to insure the lid remains shut during transport.

 - Now the fun part!
 We need to remove the correct leg.
 As you sit at your grand piano the leg closest to your left side is the one we need to remove first.
-Make sure the screws (sometimes butterfly bolts) are loosened before we attempt to remove it, you’ll need a second or third pair of hands to assist with the lift.
+Make sure the screws (sometimes butterfly bolts) are loosened before you attempt to remove it, you’ll need a second or third pair of hands to assist with the lift.

 - When the leg is removed, you’ll lower the left side of the piano onto the floor ( It’s a moment that still causes me anxiety even after 32+ years of moving pianos).
 It’s important that this corner meets a soft landing, if you’re not on carpet then you’ll need some thick blankets that measure the length of the piano.